Bioconductor/bioconductor.org/content/help/faq.md

 <h3 class="faq" id="50">How can I find information about using a package?</h3>

 There are three main steps to using a package.
 (1) Identify an appropriate package.
-Do this using [biocViews][bioc-views] to browse available software.
+Do this using [biocViews][/packages/release/BiocViews.html] to browse available software.
 (2) Explore overall package functionality and work flows.
 Do this by reading the package vignettes, listed on the page describing the package and available from biocViews.
 For instance,